-Danger vs. beauty in the Middle East April 9, 2013Posted by Tracy in : Adventure, Uncategorized , add a comment
+Danger vs. beauty in the Middle East April 9, 2013Posted by Tracy in : Adventure, Uncategorized , 1 comment so far

 Alfred and Joyce Goodman don’t consider themselves adventure travelers; you’re more likely to find them aboard a luxury cruise than a wilderness safari.
 Nevertheless, they came away from a recent cruise through the Middle East with stories that hearkened more from the pages of Sinbad’s fabled voyages than Travel and Leisure.

 Israeli security guards kept a watchful eye as they passed along the shores of Sudan, and a fellow passenger regaled them with stories from a cruise in which her ship had been attacked by Somali pirates.
 Among the images etched in the Goodmans’ memories: a Bedouin guide raised with his nomadic family in the desert, a lost city carved in stone, and gold-trimmed minarets on a snow-white mosque.

 For the Western traveler, the Middle East has always been a destination that thrills with the mystery of the unknown.
 On the positive side, it’s an eye-opening journey into another reality, one that is ancient and yet very modern.
 On the down side is the instability that has plagued the region, and never more so than now, in the years following the Arab Spring, as citizens struggle to take control from repressive governments.